gruntwork-io/cloud-nuke/README.md

 The currently supported functionality includes:

 * Deleting all unprotected EC2 instances in an AWS account
+* Deleting all Auto scaling groups in an AWS account

 ### WARNING: THIS TOOL IS HIGHLY DESTRUCTIVE, ALL SUPPORTED RESOURCES WILL BE DELETED.
 ITS EFFECTS ARE IRREVERSIBLE AND SHOULD NEVER BE USED IN A PRODUCTION ENVIRONMENT